stephenh/stephenh.github.com/_posts/2009-04-23-ivy-is-useful.markdown

 * [IvyDE](http://ant.apache.org/ivy/ivyde/) rocks, especially being able to recognize other open Eclipse projects and put them on the classpath instead of the cached SNAPSHOT jars, so now you can just hit save and not have to worry about updating jars.

-  You have to enable this in Java Build Path, Libraries, ivy.xml, Advanced, check Resolve dependencies in workspace.
+  You have to enable this in Java Build Path, Libraries, `ivy.xml`, Advanced, check Resolve dependencies in workspace.

 * [IvyDE](http://ant.apache.org/ivy/ivyde/) is still immature--the `ivy.xml` has to resolve of its dependencies perfectly or else you are kind of screwed.
 It's best to get you `ivy.xml`, `ivysettings.xml` working with Ant first, then try Eclipse and IvyDE.